tnebooks/12th-biology/content.en/botany/reproduction/pre-fertilization_structure_and_events.md

 The functional megaspore is the first cell of the embryo sac or female gametophyte.
 The megaspore elongates along micropylar- chalazal axis.
 The nucleus undergoes a mitotic division .
 Wall formation does not follow the nuclear division.
 A large central vacuole now appears between the two daughter nuclei.
 The vacuole expands and pushes the nuclei towards the opposite poles of the embryo sac.
 Both the nuclei divide twice mitotically, forming four nuclei at each pole.
 At this stage all the eight nuclei are present in a common cytoplasm (free nuclear division).

 {{< figure "1.10-structure-of-embryo-sac.png" "w-50 float-right">}}

 Figure 1.10 structure of embryo sac.

 {{< /figure >}}

 After the last nuclear division the cell undergoes appreciable elongation, assuming a sac-like appearance.
 This is followed by cellular organization of the embryo sac.
 Of the four nuclei at the micropylar end of the embryo sac, three organize into an **egg** **apparatus**, the fourth one is left free in the cytoplasm of the central cell as the upper polar nucleus.
 Three nuclei of the chalazal end form three **antipodal** **cells** whereas the fourth one functions as the lower polar nucleus.
 Depending on the plant the **2** **polar** **nuclei** may remain free or may fuse to form a **secondary** **nucleus** (central cell).
 The egg apparatus is made up of a central egg cell and two synergids, one on each side of the egg cell.
 Synergids secrete chemotropic substances that help to attract the pollen tube.
 The special cellular thickening called filiform apparatus of synergids help in the absorption, conduction of nutrients from the nucellus to embryo sac.
 It also guides the pollen tube into the egg.
 Thus, a 7 celled with 8 nuclei embryo sac is formed.
-The structure of embryo sac is given in Figure 1.10.
+The structure of embryo sac is given in Figure 1.10. ss

 #### Pollination

 Pollination is a wonderful mechanism which provides food, shelter etc., for the pollinating animals.
 Many plants are pollinated by a particular animal species and the flowers are modified accordingly and thus there exists a co-evolution between plants and animals.
 Let us imagine if pollination fails.
 Do you think there will be any seed and fruit formation?
 If not what happens to pollinating organisms and those that depend on these pollinating organism for the food?
 Here lies the significance of the process of pollination.

+{{< figure "pollination.png" "w-50 float-right">}}

+Pollination

+{{< /figure >}}

 The pollen grains produced in the anther will germinate only when they reach the stigma of the pistil.
 The reproductive organs, stamens and pistil of the flower are spatially separated, a mechanism which is essential for pollen grains to reach the stigma is needed.
 This process of transfer of pollen grains from the anther to a stigma of a flower is called **pollination**.